takacsmark/takacsmark.github.io/_posts/2015-09-15-fat-free-php-framework-tutorial-2-class-based-routing.md

 $f3->run();
 {% endhighlight %}
-Lines 7 and 11 above are highlighted.
+Look at lines 7 and 11 above.
 On line 7 we use f3's set method to create a new custom variable.
 The first argument is its name, and the second is the value.
 Yep, it's just a key-value pair.
 On line 11 we use f3's get method to get the value for the key 'message'.
 It's as simple as that.
 This piece of knowledge will be very useful later.

-I would also highlight line 10, where we have to apply some change to make this work.
+I would also point out line 10, where we have to apply some change to make this work.
 We had to pass $f3 to the routing function.

 ##Class based routing

 **This section is super important.** This is the point where you can move away from function based programming to classes.
 Without class based routing we would not be able to create the MVC project you will see in this tutorial.
 It is not complicated, but it's crucial that you follow along now (and watch the video, of course).

 Let's start by simply changing our routing function to a routing class.
 Here is the code:
-{% highlight php %}
+{% highlight php linenos=table %}
 <?php

 require_once("vendor/autoload.php");